ldrobnik/10dlc/docs/10dlc.md

 ## What is 10DLC?

 10DLC stands for "10-digit long codes."
-They're phone numbers that businesses can use to send automated text messages in the US.
+They're phone numbers that businesses can use to send text messages in the US.

 Businesses prefer 10DLCs over short codes ("56789") or toll-free numbers ("1-800-555-1212") because they look like regular local phone numbers ("(555) 123-4567").

 Mobile carriers in the US want to make sure application-to-person (A2P) messaging isn't used for spamming or other harmful purposes.
 They consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be A2P traffic.

-That's why before you can use 10DLCs as sender IDs for A2P messaging, you must register your [brand](#registering-a-10dlc-brand) and [campaign](#registering-a-10dlc-campaign) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).
+Before using 10DLCs as sender IDs for A2P messaging, you must register your [brand](#registering-a-10dlc-brand) and [campaign](#registering-a-10dlc-campaign) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).

 :::note
 You don't need to register a brand or campaign to send messages using short codes or toll-free numbers.